neptuo/com.neptuo/src/Neptuo.WebSite/App_Data/Blog/naming-things.md

 We are never placing a name of the layer to the namespace.
 This information is already encoded in the project project.
 See the examples from previous section, `Data` and `Business` and `Presentation` / `UI` - these information is already contained in the project structure.
 So, do not include it in the namespace.

+Another example is that we are trying not to use namespaces like `Services`, `Models`, `Entities`.
+Instead of placing such information in the namespace, we are trying to use projects to separate these "layers" and keep namespaces "clear", containing module informations only.

 ### Stop repeating yourself

 When previous previous name is saying `Products`, do not repeat this information is sub namespaces.
 Using namespaces like `Products.ProductNotes` only makes namespaces longer and harder read, use `Products.Notes` instead.